FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/set_up_femu.md

 ### See all available flags

-To see a full list of the emulator's supported flags:
+To see a [full list][ffx-emu-reference] of the emulator's supported flags, run the following command:

 ```posix-terminal
 ffx emu start --help